Current status and prospects of light bino-higgsino dark matter in natural SUSY: Introduction

 \section{Introduction}

 Cosmological observations provide compelling evidence for the existence of dark matter (DM), yet its particle nature remains one of the foremost challenges in particle physics and cosmology~\cite{Planck:2018vyg}.
-Additionally, the discovery of the Higgs boson at the Large Hadron Collider (LHC)~\cite{ATLAS:2012yve, CMS:2012qbp} has intensified the need to address the hierarchy problem, which arises from the large disparity between the electroweak scale and the Planck scale, necessitating fine-tuned cancellations to maintain the observed Higgs mass.
+Additionally, the discovery of the Higgs boson at the Large Hadron Collider (LHC)~\cite{ATLAS:2012yve,CMS:2012qbp} has intensified the need to address the hierarchy problem, which arises from the large disparity between the electroweak scale and the Planck scale, necessitating fine-tuned cancellations to maintain the observed Higgs mass.
 This issue challenges the naturalness of the Standard Model (SM), motivating the exploration of new physics models that stabilize the electroweak scale.
 Weak-scale supersymmetry (SUSY), particularly the Minimal Supersymmetric SM (MSSM), is a leading framework to address these issues at the TeV scale~\cite{Martin:1997ns}.
 The MSSM resolves the hierarchy problem by introducing SUSY, which cancels quadratic divergences in the Higgs mass, thereby enhancing naturalness~\cite{JUNGMAN1996195}.
 It also provides a compelling dark matter candidate in the form of the lightest supersymmetric particle (LSP)~\cite{PhysRevD.105.115029,Baer_2020}, stabilized by R-parity~\cite{Kohler:2024mpu,Nangia:2024ghc} conservation.
-Within this framework, natural SUSY is a well-motivated approach that minimizes fine-tuning by predicting light stop and higgsinos with masses near the electroweak scale, while allowing heavier masses for other superpartners~\cite{Papucci:2011wy, Baer:2012up, Boehm:1994gt, Kitano:2006gv, Hall:2011jd}.
-This hierarchy aligns with the observed Higgs mass of approximately 125 GeV and remains consistent with LHC constraints~\cite{ATLAS:2012yve, CMS:2012qbp}.